paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 (2) Regulations under this section may require that as a condition of receiving a bonus under this section the person receiving the bonus agree to participate in an annual muster of the Reserves, or in active duty for training, as may be required by the Secretary concerned.

-**(e) Termination of Authority.—** A bonus may not be paid under this section to any person for a reenlistment, enlistment, or voluntary extension of an enlistment after December 31, 2017.
+**(e) Termination of Authority.—** A bonus may not be paid under this section to any person for a reenlistment, enlistment, or voluntary extension of an enlistment after December 31, 2018.

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (e).
+Pub.
+L. 115–91 substituted “December 31, 2018” for “December 31, 2017”.

 2016—Subsec. (e).
 Pub.
 L. 114–328 substituted “December 31, 2017” for “December 31, 2016”.

 2015—Subsec. (e).
 Pub.
 L. 114–92 substituted “December 31, 2016” for “December 31, 2015”.